-With so many bibs to choose from, I know it can be totally overwhelming to choose one for a baby or toddler.
+With so many bibs to choose from, I know it can be totally overwhelming to pick one for a baby or toddler.
 Enter: The best picks to save your sanity and your money.
-These will last through the years you need them as each is durable, easy to clean, and actually works.
+These will last through the years you need them, as each is durable, easy to clean, and actually works.

 Best Baby and Toddler Bibs

-The best bibs are the ones that last, are easy to clean, keep the kids clothes dry, and that don’t wind up covered in stains.
-Through three kids, I have tried an embarrassing amount of bibs—but all for food measure since I can now tell you which ones are the only ones worth buying!
+The best bibs are the ones that last, are easy to clean, keep the kids’ clothes dry, and don’t wind up covered in stains.
+Through three kids, I have tried an embarrassing amount of bibs—but all for good measure since I can now tell you which ones are worth buying!

 Here’s what to consider when buying a bib for a baby or toddler:

 - The size: Make sure you’re buying a bib in the right size range, taking into account whether your kiddos is average, small, or larger.
 (In a lot of cases, you can size up so it lasts a little longer, but not always.)

 - The material: Wipe-clean fabric is worlds easier to clean than cotton, in my experience, so be sure you know what kind of material you’re considering.